keldri/meta/README.md

 ## How We’re Organized

-Over the past year we’ve been working in small cross-functional **squads**, heavily inspired by the [Spotify model](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/).
-Each squad has its own mission, related initiative pipeline and issue tracker to manage ongoing work.
-Despite this division of work, we maintain a cohesive team environment and strongly encourage cross-squad collaboration and support.
+As our organization grows we're continually experimenting with our processes, including how we organize ourselves around the work at hand.
+For about 18 months we worked in small cross-functional **squads**, heavily inspired by the [Spotify model](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/).
+Each squad was autonomous and focused on a product area.

-We’re continually experimenting with our processes, and just recently invited stakeholders from other departments into our squads to encourage more company-wide collaboration.
-These non-Product squad members sketch with us, work alongside us, and as a result share ownership of what we’re building together.
+Recently we've adopted company-wide [OKRs](https://en.wikipedia.org/wiki/OKR) to tie our work more closely to business goals, which requires a little more fluidity than our squad model allowed.
+Every quarter when we set new OKRs, the team gets together to discuss the goals and how we'd like to meet them.
+It requires a little more collaboration and communication, but it also lets people switch around to different product areas more frequently and work very directly with the whole team through the year.

+Regardless of how we're organized at any given time, we always strive to maintain a cohesive team environment and strongly encourage close collaboration and mutual support.

 ## Processes & Workflow

 We follow an informal agile (small “a”) process.
-Our **two-week sprints** begin with individual squad planning sessions and end with a team-wide retrospective.
+Our **two-week sprints** begin with team planning sessions and end with a retrospective.
 We have a check-in meeting in the middle and daily **“Slack-Up Meetings”** to keep our work aligned and on track.

-Our squads have a lot of **autonomy** over how they work.
-In general, each squad is driven by high-level goals and can fulfill those goals as they best see fit.
-Sometimes the next steps for a squad are obvious, but we’ve also tried [**design sprints**](http://www.gv.com/sprint/) to better understand the problems and possible solutions ahead of us.
+We work together in small groups focused on team and company goals with a lot of **autonomy** over how we meet them.
+Sometimes the bet way forward is fairly obvious, but we’ve also tried [**design sprints**](http://www.gv.com/sprint/) to better understand the problems and possible solutions ahead of us.

 We’re currently working on integrating **data analysis** and **KPI dashboards** more deeply into our process so we can rapidly iterate based on real-world learning.
-As part of this work we’re playing with **feature toggles** so we can build and test new features directly in our production environment.
+As part of this work we use **feature toggles** so we can build and test new features directly in our production environment and roll them out slowly to our traffic for **A/B testing**.

 ## Stack & Tools